rnea7840/developer-portal/README.md

 # Developer Portal

-The developer portal serves documentation for the VA API platform at https://developer.va.gov/ and allows developers to request an API key.
+The Developer Portal is the documentation and help portal for the VA API Platform.
+The repo hosts the code base that the website it built on.

-## Local setup
+## Getting Started

-The developer portal was bootstrapped with [create-react-app](https://github.com/facebook/create-react-app) and depends on `npm`.
+The Developer Portal was bootstrapped with [create-react-app](https://github.com/facebook/create-react-app) and depends on `npm`.

 First install the dependencies:
 ```